theoriginalrage/dialysis_tracker/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Updated 9/29/25 - Android: Impeller disabled via manifest to avoid Vulkan crash on some Adreno devices (S9+).
+Use flutter run --enable-impeller to test on newer phones.”